Cavuno

 Topical coverage and depth

-Google rewards comprehensive coverage of topics.
+Google rewards thorough coverage of topics.
 Rather than writing thin articles about many topics, become the definitive resource for topics central to your niche.

 The hub and spoke model